 \begin{prop}[Densities and Laplace transforms] Suppose that assumptions \eqref{drift} and \eqref{vectors} hold.
 Then, Green's measure $G(z_0, \cdot)$ has a density $g^{z_0}(\cdot)$ with respect to the Lebesgue measure.
 Functions $g^{z_0}(\cdot)$ are called Green's functions.
 Furthermore, measures $H_i(z_0,\cdot)$ ($i =1, 2$), have densities $f_i^{z_0}(\cdot)$ with respect to the one-dimensional Lebesgue measure. \end{prop}

 \begin{proof}

 Let $A$ be a compact set of $\R_+^2$ at a positive distance of the edges.
-Let us define the stopping times
+Define the stopping times:

-Following exactly the same arguments as in \cite{harrison_brownian_1987}, Lemma~$9$ of section~$7$, we can reduce the proof to showing the fact that Then, by the Strong Markov property, it suffices to prove the result for a non-reflected degenerate Brownian motion.
-By Assumption~(\ref{drift}), by rotating the plane so that the $x$-axis aligns with the direction of the drift, the problem reduces to that of a one-dimensional standard Brownian motion.
-Finally, the proposition follows from the elementary properties of the latter. \end{proof}
+\nr{Following exactly the same arguments as in \cite{harrison_brownian_1987}, Lemma~$9$ of Section~$7$, we can reduce the proof to showing the fact that} \nb{Considering the back-and-forth trajectories between $A$ and $\partial\R_+^2$ (see \cite[Lemma~$9$ of Section~$7$]{harrison_brownian_1987}), we can reduce the proof to showing that:} Then, by the Strong Markov property, it suffices to prove the result for a non-reflected degenerate Brownian motion.
+By Assumption~(\ref{drift}), rotating the plane so that the $x$-axis aligns with the drift direction reduces the problem to one-dimensional Brownian motion.
+The proposition then follows from elementary properties of the latter. \end{proof}

 \begin{defi}[Laplace transforms of Green's measures] We denote the Laplace transforms of $G(z_0,\cdot)$ by